FAQs

 In-Person Retreat Option

-If there are any questions as to whether the retreat you are considering meets the requirement, please send a description of the retreat, dates, number of days, teachers, and a website link to admissions-mmtcp@soundstrue.com.
+If there are any questions as to whether the retreat you are considering meets the requirements, please send a description of the retreat, dates, number of days, teachers, and a website link to mmtcp@soundstrue.com.
 We are happy to review the details to ensure they meet the criteria.

 Online Retreat Option